muppaboutique/developer-docs/docs/customization/yoast-seo/filters/add-opengraph-additional-images-filter.md

 sidebar_label: Add additional images to the OpenGraph tags
 custom_edit_url: https://github.com/Yoast/developer-docs/edit/master/docs/customization/yoast-seo/filters/add-opengraph-additional-images-filter.md
 ---
-By default, Yoast SEO plugin allows to have one OpenGraph image in the page `head` element.
+By default, Yoast SEO plugin allows to have one OpenGraph image in the page `head` element; which is either the featured image of the content, or the first image in the content.

 The `wpseo_add_opengraph_additional_images` filter allows to add additional images to the OpenGraph tags.
 Each image added through the filter will have `og:image`, `og:image:width` and `og:image:height` tags.